Lauren’s Acute Lymphoblastic Leukemia Story

 They told me they would start testing family members and if they wanted to volunteer, I could let them know.
-I have no siblings so they were going to start with my mom and dad, and any other family and friends who wanted to volunteer, they would test them.
+I have no siblings, so they were going to start with my mom and dad.
+Any other family and friends who wanted to volunteer, they would test them.

 The doctor said, ‘You’re here because we found you a match.’

 She was like, “Yeah, so here’s your match.”
 She handed a piece of paper on it, and it had my mom’s name on it.
-She said a lot of times parents aren’t a good match, but my mom was a seven out of ten.
-She said in these days that are so advanced, seven out of ten is perfect.
+She said a lot of times parents aren’t a good match, but my mom was a 7 out of 10.
+She said in these days that are so advanced, 7 out of 10 is perfect.